Mid Penn Bancorp, Inc. (MPB): History, Ownership, Mission, How It Works & Makes Money

 Founding team members

-Established by local community leaders in Millersburg to serve the financial needs of the borough and surrounding areas.
-Specific founder names from 1868 are part of deep historical records.
+The bank was established by local community leaders in Millersburg to serve the financial needs of the borough and surrounding areas.
+This is a classic community bank origin story-a group of local business people pooling resources to create a local financial engine.

 Initial capital/funding

-Chartered as a state bank, initial capital would have been raised locally, reflecting the standard practice for community banks of that era, though precise figures from 1868 are not readily available in modern summaries.
+As a state-chartered bank in 1868, the initial capital was raised locally, reflecting the standard practice for community institutions of that era.
+Precise 1868 figures aren't readily available in modern summaries, but the intent was pure local backing.

 Year Key Event Significance

-1991 Formation of Mid Penn Bancorp, Inc. Established the bank holding company structure, facilitating future growth, acquisitions, and capital raising.
+1991 Formation of Mid Penn Bancorp, Inc. (MPB) Established the bank holding company structure, which was the critical step for facilitating future acquisitions and capital raising.

 Mid Penn Bancorp, Inc. (MPB) Ownership Structure